Donkey Kong Bananza: Sales

-Bananza was highly anticipated.
-It was the bestselling game on Amazon by June 23, 2025.
+Bananza was the bestselling game on Amazon by June 23, 2025.
 It debuted at the top of the UK physical sales charts, selling three times as many copies as the Switch version of Tropical Freeze.
 Sales were about half of Odysseys launch sales; an analyst attributed this to Nintendo releasing Bananza closer to the console launch than Odyssey and during a slower sales period.
 In Japan, it debuted in second place, selling 127,905 copies during its first three days and 207,055 copies by August 3.
 In the US, it was the bestselling game on Nintendo platforms in July, and the third-bestselling game overall.

-By September 2025, Bananza was the second-bestselling Switch 2 game, with 3.49 million copies sold worldwide, behind the bundled game Mario Kart World.
-As of November, more than a third of Switch 2 players owned Bananza.
+By March 31, 2026, Donkey Kong Bananza was the second best-selling first-party Nintendo Switch 2 game, with 4.52 million units sold worldwide.
+As of November 2025, more than a third of Switch 2 players owned Bananza.

 Reception

-Donkey Kong Bananza received "universal acclaim" according to the review aggregator website Metacritic, and a "Mighty" approval rating from critics according to OpenCritic.
-It is the eighth-highest-rated game of 2025 on Metacritic, and the sixth on OpenCritic.
+Donkey Kong Bananza received "universal acclaim" according to the review aggregator website Metacritic.
+OpenCritic reported that 98% of critics recommended the game.
 Reviewers described it as the Switch 2's killer app.

-IGN called Bananza "Nintendo's first Switch 2 masterpiece" and one of the best platform games, and The Washington Post said it was one of the best Nintendo games of recent years, likening it to Super Mario Odyssey.
+Logan Plant of IGN called Bananza "Nintendo's first Switch 2 masterpiece" and one of the best platform games, and The Washington Post said it was one of the best Nintendo games of recent years, likening it to Super Mario Odyssey.

-Critics praised the visuals.
-The gameplay received praise.
-IGN praised DK's movement and abilities, as well as the destructible environments and platforming challenges, calling it "a smashing return for a classic Nintendo character."
-Adam Newell in his review for Destructoid applauded the surprises in Donkey Kong Bananza, its gameplay, and its story.
+Critics praised the visuals and the gameplay.
+IGN praised DK's movement and abilities, as well as the destructible environments and platforming challenges, calling it "a smashing return for a classic Nintendo character".
+Adam Newell in his review for Destructoid praised the surprises, gameplay, and story.
 Jim Norman in his review for Nintendo Life praised the variety, sense of adventure, and challenges.

 Critics enjoyed the destruction.
-Reviewers criticized the camera and frame rate.
+They criticized the camera and frame rate.
 4Players and NME criticized the co-op mode, which NME said felt "like an afterthought".
 Jeuxvideo.com said that the bosses are too easy and are "recycled", that the music is not impactful enough, and that the game has few "wow" sequences.

+Billie Bugara of Pitchfork gave the soundtrack 7.0 out of 10.
+He praised it as central to Bananzas identity, blending inventive "genre-hopping" compositions with dynamic level themes that build on Donkey Kong's musical legacy.
+He criticized the remixes of Wise's Donkey Kong Country tracks as part of "Nintendo's seemingly terminal plague of injecting hollow nostalgia into its games", but saw the soundtrack as an "electrifying" and forward-looking continuation of Donkey Kong music.